This fellowship is open for applications. Apply here before 6 November 2018.

 Structure of the Chevening Clore Leadership Fellowship

-The structure of the programme includes residential courses, an extended placement, individually selected training and mentoring.
-The Fellows have proved to be a self-sustaining network in a growing international family.
+The structure of the programme includes two residential courses, an extended placement, individually selected training and mentoring.

 As a part of the Clore Leadership Programme, each international fellow will undertake an individually tailored programme based in the UK which will include: